 Before you can begin assembling the antenna, you will need to get all the parts to build one.
 You can ask your teacher for some help sawing the PVC Pipe into the right size if it isn’t already.

 Mark the PVC pipe roughly 20.5cm from the one edge.
-Then mark the PVC pipe again, 70mm from the same edge, but on the opposite side.
+Then mark the PVC pipe again, 70mm from the same edge, but on the opposite side, as shown from the side in the image below.